juanavila94/StaffSphere/README.md

 ## General Information
-- StaffSphere is a HR management tool designed to provide an easy, friendly and highly customizable interface to every customer.
+- StaffSphere is an HR management tool designed to provide an easy, friendly and highly customizable interface to every customer.
 - This management tool will cover every HR needs that a big company or a small business could face.
 StaffSphere will help you navigate through your staff and be up to date with every detail.